d-002/dikc-8/README.md

 # dikc-8

-## Repository for both DIKC-8 and DIKC-8 2 Minecraft CPUs.
+## DIKC-8 and DIKC-8 2 Minecraft CPUs utilities

 The subfolders both contain python utilities to create and import programs, a link to a YouTube trailer, and a world download.